BSN vs RN: What Is the Difference?

 Many hospitals prioritize hiring BSN-educated nurses and those that don’t may require upon employment that RNs earn a BSN degree during their time working there.
 Plus, BSN RNs are qualified for the same jobs as ADN prepared nurses.
 That is why a next-level degree would offer you more career flexibility in the long run.

-RNs and BSN RNs can usually work in:
+RNs with an ADN and BSN RNs can usually work in:

 - Physicians’ offices